epatter1/AI_Data_Security_Architect_Program/12_week_overview.md

-# 12-week roadmap for AI/Data Security Architect Portfolio
+# 12-week roadmap for AI/Data Security Program

 This roadmap is part of a [AI/Data Security Architect Portfolio](https://github.com/epatter1/AI_Data_Security_Architect_Program) designed for hiring managers and clients.